Things to do in Hawaii

-The fun does not stop when the sun sets in Hawaii, with so much happening at night throughout the islands there is an activity everyone will enjoy!
-Hawaii has so much nightlife to offer.
-From bars and lounges, to live bands, cultural performances at resorts and more – evenings come alive in Hawaii!
+The fun doesn’t stop when the sun sets in Hawaii.
+There is so much happening at night throughout the islands that there’s guaranteed to be an activity for everyone to enjoy!
+Hawaii has so much nightlife to offer, so set out under the cover of the stars and explore the ‘Aloha State’ at night.
+From bars and lounges, to live bands and thrilling cultural performances at hosted by chiefs at the resorts, the evenings truly come alive in Hawaii!

 Dine and dance to live music, or sit back and enjoy a cultural performance featuring Polynesian natives at hotels and resorts across Hawaii.
 These venues often have bars with exciting food and drink menus.
 The RumFire beachside lounge in the Sheraton Waikiki is known for its unique cocktails, ‘social comfort food’ and fire pits!
 Party hard in the urban streets of downtown Honolulu where you will find DJs spinning, a huge variety of bars and nightclubs and Chinatown after dark.